Patpatty19/SimpleMath/README.md

+# SimpleCalculator System
-# This is a simple calculator system that returns four different answers using four different operations.
+This is a simple calculator system that returns four different answers using four different operations.